ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 - [x] **Announce your game on the Core Creator Hub Discord server in the Showcase channel**
 - [x] Share your game on social media channels.
-- [x] Make videos or hold livestreams showcasing the game and its features.
+- [x] Make videos or hold live streams showcasing the game and its features.
 - [x] Develop a way of gathering and saving feedback from users who test the game.
 - [x] *Share major updates and patches as the game evolves.*